netflie/componentes/README.md

 # Components
 [![GitHub Workflow Status](https://img.shields.io/github/workflow/status/netflie/componentes/PHP%20Composer?label=tests)](https://github.com/netflie/componentes/actions?query=workflow%3A%22PHP+Composer%22) [![Quality Score](https://img.shields.io/scrutinizer/g/netflie/componentes.svg)](https://scrutinizer-ci.com/g/netflie/componentes)

-This PHP package provides a server-side compiler to render custom HTML components.
-This package is inspired by the [BladeX](https://github.com/spatie/laravel-blade-x/) package for Laravel.
+This PHP package provides a server-side compiler to render custom HTML components. ~~This package is inspired by the [BladeX](https://github.com/spatie/laravel-blade-x/) package for Laravel.~~ From the new 1.0.0 version this package uses the **Laravel Blade Compiler**.
+You can now use all the functionalities (non-anonymous components are not supported yet) provided by [Laravel Blade Components](https://laravel.com/docs/7.x/blade#components).

 You can write this:
 ```php